BLOG

 {de=Führung und Innovation: 7 typische Charaktereigenschaften de, id: 114590001056, slug: de/blog/characteristics-of-innovative-leaders-rd}

-7 Characteristics of Innovative Leaders: Model Success for Your Team
+7 Characteristics of Innovative Leaders

 What does it mean to be a leader?
 There's the standard definition of someone who leads a team or organization, but that doesn’t tell us exactly what makes a leader.
 “A team leader leads.”
 No kidding!
 Thank you for clarifying.